NukeThemAII/trellis/README.md

 ## Ops & Documentation

 * `ops/keeper/harvest.ts` — viem-based keeper script that checks high-water earnings and triggers `harvest()` when the configured fee threshold is met.
+The script now enforces that the configured signer matches either the vault owner or the dedicated harvester role set via `setHarvester()`.
-* `docs/runbooks/incident-response.md` (initial draft) outlines pause + withdraw-all steps for production incidents.
+* `docs/runbooks/incident-response.md` outlines pause + withdraw-all steps for production incidents.
+* `docs/runbooks/github-push.md` explains how to stage, commit, and push Trellis changes to the GitHub repository.
 * `docs/addresses.base*.json` hold deployment metadata (addresses, blocks, verification URLs).
 * Every material change updates **README.md** and appends **LOG.md** with a version audit.